Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

 Substitute Canned Pie Filling

 While you can make the filling fresh in spring, if rhubarb season has passed use a quart jar of frozen or canned rhubarb pie filling instead.
+This makes for a batch of super easy rhubarb bars.

 Using Frozen Rhubarb

 If you have slices of frozen rhubarb in the freezer, let it thaw and drain the excess water.
-Then proceed with cooking the filling as described in the recipe below.
+Then proceed with cooking the filling as described in the full recipe below.

 Other Options

-Use any pie filling you have on hand, strawberry rhubarb would be quite nice.
+Use any pie filling you have on hand, strawberry rhubarb bars would be quite nice.
 Homemade jam would also work but provide slightly different texture.

 After spreading the filling on the crust, top it with some chocolate or white chocolate chips.
 Then finish by crumbling on the top crust and bake.